Robert Osborne, Turner Classic Movies host, has died

-(CNN)Robert Osborne, who served as host of Turner Classic Movies for 23 years, has died.
+(CNN)Robert Osborne, the film aficionado who shared his knowledge and passion for movies with millions of viewers as the longtime host of Turner Classic Movies, has died.
 He was 84.

 "All of us at Turner Classic Movies are deeply saddened by the death of Robert Osborne," read a statement from Jennifer Dorian, general manager of Turner Classic Movies.
 "He joined us as an expert on classic film and grew to be our cherished college and esteemed ambassador for TCM."